wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/2-microsoft-graph-teamwork.md

 ### List all teams the current user has joined

-You can also use Microsoft Graph to obtain a list of all teams the the current user has joined.
+You can also use Microsoft Graph to obtain a list of all teams the current user has joined.

 ```http
 GET https://graph.microsoft.com/v1.0/me/joinedTeams